falkr/ttm4175/pages/prep-iot-mqtt.md

 MQTT.FX is a tool useful during development.
-Using MQTT.FX is simple, but because we have now talked about brokers, clients, publishers and subscribers, you may loose track and wonder what this MQTT.FX does: Think of it as a debugger for MQTT, and you can use it like Wireshark.
+Using MQTT.FX is simple, but because we have now talked about brokers, clients, publishers and subscribers, you may lose track and wonder what this MQTT.FX does: Think of it as a debugger for MQTT, and you can use it like Wireshark.
 Essentially, MQTT.FX is a MQTT client, and can as such connect to an MQTT broker, subscribe to topics and send messages to topics.